 Jack 'N' Jill Randonee Race

 - Pro Course: $70 pre-registration; $80 day-of-race registration.
 Entry fee includes an all day lift ticket, t-shirt, and pint glass.
 5000 ft vertical.
 Contestants must have helmets, skins, avalanche transceivers, shovels, and probes because the race course goes above the double chair lift.
+Also, in the bootpack sections, skis must be attached to backpack at two points.
 Download a Pro Course Map.

 - Recreation Course: $50 pre-registration; $60 day-of-race registration.
 Entry fee includes an all day lift ticket, t-shirt, and pint glass.
 2300 ft vertical.
 Contestants must have helmets, skins, avalanche transceivers, shovels, and probes because the race course goes above the double chair lift.
+Also, in the bootpack sections, skis must be attached to backpack at two points.
 Download a Rec Course Map.

 $20 registration (may register any time).
 Entry fee includes race T-shirt.
 900 ft vertical.
 Contestants can use any method (besides riding the chairlifts) they choose to get up the set track (including hiking, snow showing or skinning).
 Download a No-Name Scramble Course Map.

 - The Jack ‘N’ Jill Rando Race starts at 9 AM.
 All participants must be registered and present by 8:30 AM for course orientation.
 Participants must use skins on the designated uphill routes, and helmets, transceivers and avalanche gear are mandatory.
 Total elevation gain in Pro Division is 5000 feet and in Rec Division is 2300 feet.
 Prizes awarded in Men’s, Women’s, and Youth categories.